kimmobrunfeldt/progressbar.js/docs/api/shape.md

                     value: 'translate(-50%, -50%)'
                 }
             },

+            // Only effective if the text.style is not null
+            // By default position: relative is applied to container if text
+            // is set.
+Setting this to false disables that feature.
+            autoStyleContainer: true,

             // Only effective if the shape is SemiCircle.
             // If true, baseline for text is aligned with bottom of